danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 [Release Notes](https://guides.rubyonrails.org/7_2_release_notes.html)

 Now that we've covered the history from secrets and secret key base, to credentials and master key, we're finally ready to resolve the deprecation.

-## Solutions

 There's a few different ways to solve this.
-Read below to choose what's most appropriate for your project.
+The next sections will provide some guidance to help you choose what's most appropriate for your project.

-### 1. Remove Secrets/Credentials and use Environment Variables
+## Solution A: Replace Secrets with Environment Variable

 On our team, we found the easiest way to resolve this was to remove the secrets file, and not introduce the replacement credentials file, in favour of an environment variable `SECRET_KEY_BASE`.

-Consider this solution if:
+**Consider this solution if:**

 * The only secret in `config/secrets.yml` is the `secret_key_base`.
 * The project has access to a tool for converting secrets to environment variables in deployed environments (eg: AWS Parameter Store, Hashicorp Vault, Heroku Config, etc.)